sailfishos/docs.sailfishos.org/Develop/Collaborate/Community/Bug_Coordinators.md

     - after verifying a "fixed" bug is actually fixed for them
     - another explanation (e.g. not a bug, by design, ...) has been given
     - another solution (e.g. satisfying workaround) has been found
-    - the report has been identified as duplicate (se below)
+    - the report has been identified as duplicate (see below)

 #### Conditions for the report to be tagged as well-formed